Tutorial

 end

-Now when all the code are in place, I can test out the functionality in IEX.
+Now when all the code is in place, I can test out the functionality in IEX.

 iex -S mix